sxdjt/soulver-sum-lengths/README.md

 # soulver-sum-lengths

+_Note: sum-lengths.py does the same thing without needing Soulver.
+I used Soulver as I love the app in general and wanted to explore the CLI a little._

 A small Python wrapper around the [Soulver CLI](https://documentation.soulver.app/) for adding any number of lengths in mixed units.
 It converts and sums your inputs, then prints: